 This lab is generally concerned with motivational effects of abused drugs, with special emphasis on genetic and brain mechanisms underlying drug-seeking and drug-taking behavior.
 These studies involve various animal genetic models, including selectively bred mouse lines, recombinant inbred strains, congenic strains, and knockout/transgenic strains.
 Behavioral procedures commonly used include: operant self-administration, place conditioning (preference and aversion), and taste conditioning.
 In some projects, studies are designed to identify and characterize the physiological, neuroanatomical, neurochemical and molecular systems that mediate drug reward and aversion.
 These studies may involve systemic or intracranial administration of pharmacological agents (e.g., receptor agonists or antagonists).
 Other studies, done in collaboration with OHSU faculty colleagues, examine molecular changes produced by drug exposure.
 The lab is also engaged in projects that examine the roles played by environment, experience and learning.
 Of special relevance to this training program are studies that address the role of Pavlovian conditioning and other cognitive processes on the response to drugs, including "placebo" responses.
-For example, in a recent collaborative project with Drs.
-Richard Jones, Barry Oken and Dennis Bourdette, the beneficial impact of Pavlovian conditioning on the therapeutic response to ALA (alpha lipoic acid, thioctic acid) in mice with paralytic autoimmune encephalomyelitis (EAE) has been examined.
+For example, in a past collaborative project with Drs.
+Richard Jones, Barry Oken and Dennis Bourdette, the beneficial impact of Pavlovian conditioning on the therapeutic response to ALA (alpha lipoic acid, thioctic acid) in mice with paralytic autoimmune encephalomyelitis (EAE) was examined.

-Linus Pauling Institute, OSU.
+Adrian Gombart, Ph.D., Linus Pauling Institute, OSU

 Dr. Haas has collaborated with Dr. Oken in mind-body medicine as a co-investigator on the yoga study in ORCCAMIND and through a pilot trial that included a placebo model for immediate pain relief following spinal manipulation.
 He is co-investigator in Dr. Oken's U19 application to study expectancy and a R01 proposal to study stress reduction with mindfulness meditation for caregivers of Alzheimer's disease patients.
 Dr. Haas has further been a PI on a study of self-management of back pain in the elderly, including evaluation of the effect of improved self-efficacy on back pain (R18 HP10012).
 He has extensive research experience in chiropractic management of pain and diagnostic procedures for determining manipulative therapy.

-Linus Pauling Institute, OSU.
+Tory Hagen, Ph.D., Linus Pauling Institute, OSU

 The Hagen lab investigates two interrelated and fundamental aspects of aging: 1) the causes and consequences of mitochondrial decay in cardiovascular aging, and 2) the mechanisms associated with loss of oxidative stress resistance in the elderly.
 Moreover, the lab seeks to identify "age-essential" micronutrients, which can improve/maintain mitochondrial function and/or increase resistance to oxidative insult.
 The lab has shown age-related changes in the mitochondria in the aging rat heart, brain and vascular endothelial cells in terms of reduced levels of glutathione and vitamin C, a lower thiol/disulfide ratio, heightened levels of oxidative damage and lower indices of mitochondrial bioenergetic parameters.
 However, dietary addition of R-a-lipoic acid (LA) reverses much of the increase in indices of oxidative stress while dietary supplementation with acetyl-L-carnitine maintains bioenergetic parameters, particularly in the aging rat brain and myocardium.
 With regards to altered stress resistance, the lab has shown that feeding LA to old rats reverses the age-related increased susceptibility to toxic insult (tert-butylhydroperoxide and menadione).
 Because LA is rapidly metabolized in the cell, we hypothesized that it may be acting as a signaling molecule to upregulate stress response mechanisms.
 We found that LA works by inducing the nuclear translocation of a transcription factor, Nrf2, which in turn, initiates expression of over 300 genes involved in oxidative/toxicological stress response in the cell.
 These findings thus have large ramifications for overall resistance to pathophysiological insult, which otherwise declines with age.
 These studies are in concert with those of Drs.
 Balz Frei and Joseph Beckman, who along with the Hagen lab, have been awarded a P01 (NCCAM) to examine antioxidants, such as LA, on cardiovascular and neurological disorders.